Fresh-faced: Harry Uzoka was signed by Premier model management in 2012 and had become one of UK’s top black male models | HARRY UZOKA/INSTAGRAM

 WALKING TALL WITH ATTITUDE

 British-Nigerian Uzoka broke into the exclusive preserve of international male fashion modelling in 2012 when he signed onto the books of Premier Model Management.
 He was soon to be snapped up by Next Models in New York.
-He credits his management team Justanorm for championing black models on the catwalk and on the cover of magazines when he started out in 2011, one of the few black male faces from the UK.
+He credits a collective of fellow black male models Justanorm for championing black models on the catwalk and on the cover of magazines when he started out in 2011, one of the few black male faces from the UK.
 “There weren’t many [black] models around, and some of the partners in the business were one of a few who showed me the ropes and by them booking certain jobs it opened the door for me.

 “We have managed to do this for each other and other models in the industry and vice versa, all in one big shift to change things.
 Hopefully it continues and gets bigger and better,” he told OK Nigeria magazine in 2014.
 Black models, male and female have often fought unfair representation in the profession often protesting a lack of opportunities.
 Uzoka too found it hard when he started out as you had to be the “it” thing to get noticed by the big clients.